DIY fun with LED RGB Lighting.

 The very first thing we’re going to do is undo the spool of LED lighting and remove the wax coating that protects the piss poor adhesive backing on these lights.
 When we cut these LED strips we’re going to want to cut them right on the copper LED contacts as three of them complete a circuit.
 Because these are not the waterproof version of the LED strips we’re going to also add a little piece of tape to cover all of the copper pins to prevent any level of ground fault from occurring.

-After that we just simply repeated the steps with adding two more strips lining them up with the aluminum tubing as best as we can.
-In hindsight there’s a few things that we could’ve done differently.
-One of them is to have tiring such as the +12v, G, R, B face the same way to avoid any wiring issues.
+After that, we just simply repeat the steps by adding two more strips lining them up with the aluminum tubing as best as we can.
+In hindsight, there are a few things that we could’ve done differently.
+One of them is to have to tire such as the +12v, G, R, B face the same way to avoid any wiring issues.
 Another issue is we should’ve just said fuck it and removed the crappy double-sided tape china gave us and just lined the aluminum tubing with heat-sink grease since we’re going to use other means or keeping the strips onto the metal such as the use of tape and later on zip-ties.
-Also, when attaching the zip-ties we did it over the contact portions of the LED strips so that the zip-ties are not crushing any crutial components during the build.
+Also, when attaching the zip-ties we did it over the contact portions of the LED strips so that the zip-ties are not crushing any crucial components during the build.

 For those wondering how this connects to the controller there you go.
 We simply left the pre-soldered end attached and will connect it to our controller later.

 As a final precaution before we hook it to our LED controller and power supply.
 We are going to use our multi-meter and set it to continuity mode to check to see the ground and any of the hot wires are connecting at all.
 This is super-important because between the grounding of the aluminum and the solder work of the wires the last thing we want is to have any shorts within our circuit.
 Also, there’s no excuse to NOT have a multi-meter as you could easily pick up a cheap one from a hardware store ranging anywhere from five to ten U.S. Dollars.